fazzrazz-zz/ICS4UI_Calculator/README.md

 # ICS4UI Final Project: Calculator
 This is a primative calculator, intended to resemble the vintage calculator aesthetic.
+It still maintains order of operations and other decently complex tasks.

-Still maintains order of operations and other decently complex tasks.
+LIkely not the final version, as this is a legacy copy found on an old harddrive.

 The calculator has function buttons (ex: sin, cos, tan) as well as numeric buttons (ex: 1, 2, 3, pi).